apache/airflow/docs/apache-airflow/core-concepts/params.rst

 JSON Schema Validation
 ----------------------

-:class:`~airflow.modules.param.Param` makes use of `JSON Schema <https://json-schema.org/>`_, so you can use the full JSON Schema specifications mentioned at https://json-schema.org/draft/2020-12/json-schema-validation.html to define ``Param`` objects.
+:class:`~airflow.models.param.Param` makes use of `JSON Schema <https://json-schema.org/>`_, so you can use the full JSON Schema specifications mentioned at https://json-schema.org/draft/2020-12/json-schema-validation.html to define ``Param`` objects.

 .. code-block::